Pooja3093/Web-API-Quiz/README.md

 This project emphasizes the use of using Javascript to make dynamic changes to an HMTL document.

-THe page loads with a header containing a title, start button and timer and paragraph oulining the rules.
+The page loads with a header containing a title, start button and timer and paragraph oulining the rules.

 Once the START button is clicked, the timer will start with 60 seconds and decreasing by 1 second.
 On click of start button, first question will be displayed and a list of options will be dyanamically created and displayed.